About me

 Lois first joined us back in 2019 and was adopted that same year.
 Unfortunately, she has now returned to us for rehoming for a second time.
 Her owner could no longer care for her and their other cat due to ill health, prompting them to reach out and ask us to take Lois back.

 While Lois enjoys a bit of attention, she will clearly communicate when she has had enough.
-She would thrive in a cat-experienced home without children.
+She would thrive in a cat experienced home without children.
 Since returning to our cattery, Lois has adapted remarkably well, showing no signs of hiding or fear.
 She happily eats her food and is not a fussy eater, displaying quite a confident personality!

 Apply for Lois Lane